 Plastic bags.
 That’s all we hear about today.
 A few years ago, the government introduced charges, but it hasn’t made a lot of difference.
 Apparently around 50% less are used, but this still means millions and millions are used.
 Everywhere you go, there are plastic bags in the sea, snagged on trees, fallen into rivers and seas, and left on farmland.
 Plastic is made from oil and takes 500 years to biodegrade.

 Meanwhile, the plastic breaks down into microplastics and then gets ingested by farm animals or marine wildlife, which then die.
 Plastic bags are also suffocation hazards.
-Also see a gallery of reusable totes and towns that have banned plastic bags.

 Why Wildlife Doesn’t Like Plastic Bags

 Just like balloons, on an island it’s 70% likely that a flyaway plastic bag is going to land in the sea.
 One in three leatherback turtles have been found to have plastic in their stomachs.
 Others can accidentally fly out of the car, if your window is open on a hot day.
 And more get tossed away in overflowing litter bins, only to blow up in the wind, and again land in our waters or farmer fields.